If I was Paul Krugman, I’d have labelled this column “wonkish”. Or maybe “nerdly”.

 The first modern fighter to use digital fly-by-wire was the F-16, which gained the nickname “electric jet” when it first entered service.
 The F-16 was very nice to fly, all sedate and easy to handle, until the pilot ordered, say, a sudden banking turn, at which point the fighter could snap into a 9-G bat-turn so fast that it could literally knock the pilot unconscious.
 One second it’s a Sunday drive, and the next a force equal to nine times normal gravity is forcing the blood out of your brain and down towards your feet.
 Dealing with the sudden onset of high-G has been a crucial facet of pilot training ever since, and G-induced loss of consciousness, the dreaded “GLOC”, remains a serious threat.

 The ability of the computers to keep a plane in level flight without pilot input, no matter how unstable it was, was also crucial to getting the F-117, the first stealth “fighter” of Desert Storm fame, into the sky.
 The F-117 was actually no fighter at all – it was a small bomber.
 It didn’t have a prayer of coming out on top in any sort of dogfight, and was designed to avoid such things, as well as the threat of anti-aircraft weapons, by being hard to detect on radar.
 Why fight your way in, when you can be sneaky about it and come and go unseen?
-The problem was, with the computer power then available, the only method they could use to create an aircraft that scattered and dissipated incoming radar signals was to render the plane into a faceted shape that looked quite like a cut gem.
+The problem was, with the computer design power then available, the only method they could use to create an aircraft that scattered and dissipated incoming radar signals was to render the plane into a faceted shape that looked quite like a cut gem.
 All the flat, faceted surfaces were pointing off in different directions, and thus a radar pulse that hit the F-117 was deflected all over the sky, rather than bouncing back to the radar that sent it.

 Great, but if your aircraft is designed according to the laws of radar wave propagation, rather than aerodynamics, it becomes a bit of a basket case in the flying department.
 All those flat facets created an unholy mess in the airflow, and in early tests the plane was nicknamed the “Wobbly Goblin” for its tendency to do quite violent things when you least expected them; it was said that the prototypes did “everything but flip over on their backs when you taxied down the runway”.
 In earlier times this would have been a fatal flaw, but with digital fly-by-wire, the computers could be programmed, after much trial and error, with “flight control laws” that provided for stable flight, even as the Wobbly Goblins fought like hell to flip over and crash.
 Once perfected, the fly-by-wire system’s use of the computer as intermediary between pilot and aircraft allowed the electronics to do all the heavy lifting involved in just keeping the damned thing in the air, apparently placid, while the pilot then layered his own commands on top.
 In between doing what the pilot wanted, the computers were labouring furiously, tirelessly, and continuously to keep the plane from departing controlled flight.